Skip to main content

 • Learning curves are steep - Onboarding new engineers takes 6-8 weeks.
 Documentation is always outdated.
 Tribal knowledge lives in senior engineers' heads.

 • Mistakes are expensive - One wrong command can take down production.
-Recovery costs millions.
+Recovery is costly and time-consuming.
 Career-ending incidents happen to good engineers.

 Traditional terminal emulators—even modern ones like iTerm2—don't solve these problems.
 They give you better performance, prettier themes, and more keyboard shortcuts.
 But they're fundamentally "dumb" terminals that execute what you type without understanding context.